www.learn-to-play-rock-guitar.com

 D String Major NotesD String Major Notes Fingering

 The D string is next in line and the fourth string.
-The open major note is D, followed by E and F major, played with your second and third fingers, respectively.
+The open natural note is D, followed by E and F natural, played with your second and third fingers, respectively.

-You'll notice that with the sixth string, we started with E major.
-On the fourth string, the D major completes the guitar notes for the scale.
+You'll notice that with the sixth string, we started with E natural.
+On the fourth string, the D natural completes the guitar notes for the scale.

 So you've completed an octave (starting the scale over again at a higher pitch on the next note) - pat yourself on the back!